-- Be independent and have expertise in conducting similar assessments; - Have a suitable academic qualification in the geohydrological field; - Be registered with the South African Council for Natural Scientific Professionals (SACNASP); - Be familiar with the assessment criteria commonly used in the EIA Process to assess and evaluate impacts, as well as the newly promulgated Procedures for the Assessment and Minimum Criteria for Reporting on Identified Environmental Themes (March 2020); - Have good knowledge relating to assessment techniques and to relevant legislation, policies and guidelines. - Perform the work in an objective manner, even if this results in views and findings that are not favourable to the applicant. - Consider the DEA&DP's Guideline on Involving biodiversity specialists in the EIA process.
+- Be independent and have expertise in conducting similar assessments. - Have a suitable academic qualification in the relative field. - Be registered with the South African Council for Natural Scientific Professionals (SACNASP). - Be familiar with the assessment criteria commonly used in the EIA Process to assess and evaluate impacts, as well as the newly promulgated Procedures for the Assessment and Minimum Criteria for Reporting on Identified Environmental Themes (March 2020). - Have good knowledge relating to assessment techniques and to relevant legislation, policies and guidelines. - Perform the work in an objective manner, even if this results in views and findings that are not favourable to the applicant.

 The assessment of the proposal will necessitate specialist input which will need to be undertaken with the Terms of Reference listed below and relevant specialist guidelines.
+In addition to meeting the requirements of the relevant legislation, Terrestrial Plant Specialist Assessment reports should also meet those of the Guideline for Involving Terrestrial Plant Species Assessments in the EIA Processes and the relevant Gazetted Protocols.

-In addition to meeting the requirements of the relevant legislation, the specialist must have no financial or other vested interest in the proposed development and must be professionally registered with the South African Council for Natural Scientific Professionals (SACNASP).
+The Terrestrial Plant Species specialist must have no financial or other vested interest in the proposed development and must be professionally registered with the South African Council for Natural Scientific Professionals (SACNASP).